DrDab/Anthro-Public-License/README.md

 * The ethical terms this software may not be used under include:

-- Usage for any projects with the capability or intention of endangering the lives of others, such as lethal autonomous weapons.
+- Usage for any projects with the intention of endangering the lives of others, such as lethal autonomous weapons.

 - Usage as an accessory in projects to aid the indirect or direct harm of animals or unethical treatment of animals, such as laboratory testing or factory farming.